Dano507/learning-x86assembly/4-helloworld/readme.md

 # NOTES
-'call' behaves like 'jmp', but pushes the "return address" (address of the function caller?) onto the stack
+'call' behaves like 'jmp', but pushes the "return address" (address of next instruction) onto the stack

 'ret' pops the "return address" off the stack, then jumps to it